Tirik8/BotForBuiness/README.md

 This bot can track deleted messages and send you notifications about it, including the content of theese messages
 # Start bot
 1. In BotFather get token and turn on business mode
-2. In your tg account go to Settings -> Telegram Business-> Chatbots and enter your bot
+2. In your tg account go to Settings -> Telegram Business-> Chatbots enter your bot
 3. Create .env file with "BOT_API_KEY = [your token]" or pass the token as an argument
 4. Download all librares from requierements.txt
 5. Download and run Redis